Rockies vs. Brewers Player Props Betting Odds

-Player prop betting options for Rowdy Tellez, Charlie Blackmon and others are available in the Milwaukee Brewers-Colorado Rockies matchup at Coors Field on Wednesday, starting at 8:40 PM ET.
+You can wager on player prop bet odds for Rowdy Tellez, Charlie Blackmon and other players on the Milwaukee Brewers and Colorado Rockies before their matchup at 3:10 PM ET on Thursday at Coors Field.

 Bet on this matchup or its props with DraftKings!